Come to my shop. I'll show you how.

 Tutorial sessions usually begin on Monday and end on the second Saturday after that, with the weekend in-between free.
 So most learners choose to arrive on the Sunday before the beginning Monday and leave on the Sunday after the ending Saturday (because the ending Saturday is a full work day.)

-My tutorial schedule is fully booked through 2019.
-See 2020 schedule below.
+My tutorial schedule was fully booked through 2020.
+See 2021 schedule below.

 Chris Shaltis proudly displays his sycamore OM which he just completed after a two week one-on-one tutorial with William in November 2014.